anbergem/opencv_wrapper/README.md

 Where we before were left with no (obvious) choice but to rotate the whole image, we can now simply slice the image at the rectangle, only rotating the figure itself.
-For this exact purpose, it doesn't make much different, but it is a demonstration.
+For this exact purpose, it doesn't make much difference, but it is a demonstration.
 We find the new center from which to rotate, and simply call the rotate image function.
 We can here choose whether to use degrees or radians.
 Lastly we draw a rectangle with a random color.